DanielPinaM/Proyecto-IS-Java/README.md

 # Proyecto-IS-Java
-Proyect for "Ingeniería del software" (software engineering), from de second year of Computer Science.
+Proyect for "Ingeniería del software" (software engineering), from the second year of Computer Science.
 2018.

 Entirely done in Java.